FB100/tum_ai-ethics_quiz/README.md

 - **Instant Feedback**: Submit answers to see your score and which questions you got right/wrong
 - **Question Sets**: Questions are divided into manageable sets (10 questions per page by default)

-## Technologies Used

-- HTML5
-- CSS3 (with CSS Variables for theming)
-- Vanilla JavaScript (ES6+)
-- JSON for question data storage

 ## Getting Started

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, Safari, Edge, ...)
-- A local web server (for loading the JSON file)
+- A local web server (Python, NodeJS, ...)

 ### Installation